SAP-samples/teched2025-IN163/exercises/ex0/README.md

 Import the provided collection if not already done.

 1. In the SAP Integration Suite landing page, navigate to **Design > Integrations and APIs**.
-Select the integration package **Migration Hands-on Workshop - Solution** and switch to tab **Documents**.
-From there you can download the Bruno collection **Migration Hands-on Workshop**.
+Select the integration package **EOIO Hands-on Workshop - Template** and switch to tab **Documents**.
+From there you can download the Bruno collection **EOIO Hands-on Workshop**.
 The downloaded file is zipped, so you first need to unzip the file in your download folder before proceeding.

 <br>![](/exercises/ex0/images/00_02_Bruno_00.png)